Kainalu

 No analysis available

-I searched for a percentage or building-wide statement such as "80% owner occupied" or "majority owner occupied," but found none.
-The only related wording is a single listing noting one unit as "agent/owner occupied," which does not establish the overall owner-occupancy rate.
+I searched for a percentage such as "80% owner occupied" or broader statements like "majority owner occupied," but found none.
+The only related remark refers to a specific listing being agent/owner occupied, which does not establish the building’s overall owner-occupancy rate.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.